 |Web proxy gate|

 |Network interface address||192.168.1.2/24|

 |LAN interface address||192.168.1.2/24|

 After the installation and restart of the device, it is possible to connect to the user interface (Login) and make any eventual configuration changes.

 The last variant of Kernun Adaptive Firewall installation is an independent installation by a customer during which default values are not used.
 With this type of installation, physical access to the device's terminal is needed.
 Similarly to the installation with default values, the installation medium is delivered to the customer and the installation itself is automatic.
 After the installation and a restart of the device, it is necessary to log in to the terminal of the device with username sysadmin and password sysadmin.
 Then a command

 admin conf-reinitneeds to be ran.
 This command guides through basic settings of Kernun Adaptive Firewall.
 Then, it is possible to log in to the user interface.

 Kernun Adaptive Firewall can be deployed in several modes.
 These are Perimeter firewall, Web proxy gateway and Transparent firewall.
 Each deployment mode is intended for a different use case but there are some settings common for all modes.

 Kernun Adaptive Firewall can be connected to the network as a perimeter firewall.
 It represents an implementation of a perimeter firewall that connects two or more networks with different levels of trust.
 Typically, it is used for connecting a private network to the Internet and providing a high level of security.
-The default settings of security policy are that immediately after connecting the device to the network all safe traffic from the internal network is allowed and all traffic initiated from the Internet is blocked.
+The default settings of security policy are that immediately after connecting the device to the network all safe traffic from the LAN network is allowed and all traffic initiated from the Internet is blocked.